jeremykendall/php-domain-parser/README.md

 will expire;

-However, the package no longer provides any implementation of such interfaces are they are many robust implementations that can easily be found on packagist.
+However, the package no longer provides any implementation of such interfaces as they are more robust and battle tested implementations on packagist.

 #### Refreshing the cached PSL and RZD data